 An hour later, the regular wait time for the same ride might be 45 minutes or an hour.

 Your best battle plan is to arrive early in the parks and spend a few hours going on as many rides and attractions as you can.
-Around lunchtime, when the parks are hitting their peak crowds, consider heading back to your hotel for a bite to eat and some down time.
-You can return to the parks in late afternoon when many families are waning and starting to leave the parks for dinner.
+Around lunchtime, when the parks are hitting their peak crowds, consider heading back to your hotel for a bite to eat and some downtime.
+You can return to the parks in the late afternoon when many families are waning and starting to leave the parks for dinner.